Water Resilience for Santiago de Chile

 The Threat of Water Supply to Chile’s Economic and Social Resilience amidst Climate Change Challenges

 Chile's economic resilience is facing a critical challenge from water scarcity, which is being intensified by growing vulnerability to drought.
 In the past few decades, Chile has experienced a surge in water demand, largely due to a period of robust economic growth and the country's heavy reliance on water-intensive industries such as mining, agriculture, forestry, and fish farming.
-For instance, Chilean Copper Corporation reported that the mining sector alone is expected to increase its demand for water by 45% in 2020, while forecasts indicate that agriculture will require an additional 4 km3 over the next 40 years (COCHILCO, 2009).
+For instance, Chilean Copper Corporation reported that the mining sector alone is expected to increase its demand for water by 45 percent in 2020, while forecasts indicate that agriculture will require an additional 4 km3 over the next 40 years (COCHILCO, 2009).

 Water challenges have direct or indirect repercussions on most of the country's productive activities.
 In 2020, the reduction in copper production was primarily caused by supply-side issues such as water restrictions.
 This has diminished Chile's exports.

 Social resilience is also threatened by droughts.
 For example, 2021 was the fourth driest year in Chilean history.
-More than 50% of the population, or 19 million people, resided in an area that was severely affected by water scarcity.
+More than 50 percent of the population, or 19 million people, resided in an area that was severely affected by water scarcity.
 In fact, according to the study “De Estructuras a Servicios” sponsored by the Inter-American Development Bank (IDB), Chile is the country with the highest proportion of its population living in basins with water stress and will continue to be in the next decades.

 Certainly, Chile's economic and social resilience relies significantly on fulfilling the water requirements of its water-intensive industries and residents.